User Tools

 4.1 Supervision

 Flying will normally take place when an SGC or approved visiting instructor has been designated as Lead Instructor to supervise.
-Typically during midweek operations, this will be the SGC Staff Instructor.
+During the week this is by arrangement.
 At weekends there is a Duty team with a designated Lead Instructor and supporting Duty Instructors.
 The Lead Instructor should be a BGA Full Cat instructor or, alternatively, an SFCL FI(S) or a BGA Asst.
 Cat Instructor approved to supervise airfield operations.

 Lead Instructors, Support Instructors, and Duty Pilots have a duty of care and supervision to ensure that all flying and airfield activity is carried out safely and efficiently, in particular ensuring that newer, less experienced members are given suitable coaching and mentoring.